digitallyinduced/ihp/Guide/realtime-spas.markdown

 ##### Checking for inequality

-If you want to check for inequality instead of equality of a column value, you can use the `filterWhereNot` and `whereNot` functions.
-They work identically to their `filterWhere` and `where` counterparts and can be used in any situation those functions can be used in.
+If you want to check for inequality instead of equality of a column value, you can use the `whereNot` function.
+It works identically to `where` and can be used in any situation those functions can be used in.

 #### Fetching a single record